schedin/actions-runner-fat/README.md

 # Fat Actions Runner
 This container image is intended to be used by a self-hosted runner with the Actions Runner Controller (ARC) in Kubernetes.
 See [Managing self-hosted runners with Actions Runner Controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller).
-It is built upon the official GitHub Actions Runner image: `ghcr.io/actions/actions-runner:latest` (see [Dockerfile for actions-runner](https://github.com/actions/runner/tree/main/images)), but with more tools.
+It is built upon the official GitHub Actions Runner image: `ghcr.io/actions/actions-runner:latest` (see [Dockerfile for actions-runner](https://github.com/actions/runner/tree/main/images)).
+This image has included most of the tools that exist in the official GitHub Actions runner Ubuntu VM image.

 ## Building the Image
 To build the container image locally: